n132/n132.github.io/_posts/2024-02-15-Object-Size-to-Slab-Order.md

 ```

-The final order is related to other parts of the function, too much code to read and I am too lazy to understand all of them so the best way is just reset the core number of qemu and then get a mapping from core number to order of a specific size.
+The final order is related to other parts of the function, too much code to read and I am too lazy to understand all of them.
+However, the only thing related is the core number, so the best way is just reset the core number of qemu and then get a mapping from core number to order of a specific size.

 The source code is [here][1].